 Transmittal of the renunciation must occur at a legally appropriate time.
 It must be sent no later than the date which is nine months after the date of transfer or the day on which the person making the renunciation reaches the age of 21;

 The renunciation document must be properly filed.
 It must either be filed in the probate court of the county in which proceedings concerning the transferor’s estate are pending or in which they could be commenced – or, if real property is involved, in the county where that property is located.

 Since these are just some of the statutory requirements for renouncing a gift, you’ll need to hire a Georgia probate attorney to make sure that any other guidelines that apply to your case are also properly handled.

-To obtain help with satisfying all of your Georgia general business or estate planning needs, please contact the Law Offices of Shane Smith today.
+To obtain help with satisfying all of your Georgia general business or estate planning needs, please contact Shane Smith Law today.
 You can schedule your free initial consultation with a knowledgeable Peachtree City estate planning attorney by calling: (770) 487-8999.